awsdocs/amazon-ec2-user-guide-windows/doc_source/modify-volume-requirements.md

   + Detach and attach the volume\.
   + Restart the instance\.
 + Decreasing the size of an EBS volume is not supported\.
 However, you can create a smaller volume and then migrate your data to it using an application\-level tool such as robocopy\.
 + Modification time is increased if you modify a volume that has not been fully initialized\.
-For more information see [Initializing Amazon EBS volumes](ebs-initialize.md)\.
+For more information see [Initialize Amazon EBS volumes](ebs-initialize.md)\.
 + After modifying a volume, wait at least six hours and ensure that the volume is in the `in-use` or `available` state before making additional modifications to the same volume\.
 + While `m3.medium` instances fully support volume modification, `m3.large`, `m3.xlarge`, and `m3.2xlarge` instances might not support all volume modification features\.